navikt/crm-shared-email-scheduling/README.md

 [![GitHub version](https://badgen.net/github/release/navikt/crm-platform-email-scheduling/stable)](https://github.com/navikt/crm-platform-email-scheduling)
 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/navikt/crm-platform-email-scheduling/blob/master/LICENSE)

 An email scheduling interfaces to queue emails and be within daily email limits from Salesforce.
+Simple Salesforce App to view queued and sent emails, as well as failed attempts to send an email.
+You can also retry failed emails.

+After getting access to the app using the permission set `EmailSchedulingApp_Admin`, open the `Email Scheduling` app.

 ## How to use